MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-troubleshoot.md

 **Root cause**

-The Azure Migrate project creation fails if the Azure subscription is not registered for Azure Migrate or if the user doesn't have the required permissions to create a project.
+The Azure Migrate project creation fails if the Azure subscription isn't registered for Azure Migrate or if the user doesn't have the required permissions to create a project.

 **Recommended resolution**

 Verify the following:
 - Make sure that you have **Application Administrator** role on the Azure AD tenant.
 - Make sure that you have the **Contributor** and **User Access Administrator** roles on the Azure subscription.
-- Make sure that you are selecting one of the supported regions for Azure Migrate project creation.
+- Make sure that you're selecting one of the supported regions for Azure Migrate project creation.
 For a list of supported regions, see [Azure Migrate supported regions](../index.yml).

 ### Deleting or changing target cluster information from Source Appliance Configuration Manager doesn't work

 **Root cause**
-When providing information in the Source Appliance Configuration Manager, the target cluster name cannot be changed once entered.
+When providing information in the Source Appliance Configuration Manager, the target cluster name can't be changed once entered.

 **Recommended resolution**
 Follow these steps to delete or change the target cluster from the Source Appliance Configuration Manager:

 1. On your source appliance, open Explorer.
 Go to *C:\ProgramData\Microsoft Azure\CredStore* and delete the  *TargetClusterCredentials.json*.

-1. Reload Appliance Configuration Manager and you will be able to enter new values for the target cluster.
+1. Reload Appliance Configuration Manager and you are able to enter new values for the target cluster.

 > [!NOTE]
 > This workaround is not recommended if you have started the replication.